 Sweet birch trees are hardy in zones 3 to 7 and tolerate cold temperatures well.
 Sweet birch trees do not tolerate heat well and as a result, they do not grow well in zones 8 or higher.
 The cold winter and spring temperatures in zones 3 to 7 also make sap production and harvesting possible for sweet birch as their sap flows freely once nighttime temperatures stay above freezing (a later harvest than sugar maple sap).

 Generally, sweet birch trees do not require regular fertilizing as long as they are growing in nutrient-rich soil.
 However, there are some situations in which fertilizing your birch tree can be beneficial.
-For example, fertilizing young sweet birch trees in the spring or fall can help them grow more rapidly.
+For example, fertilizing young sweet birch trees in the spring or fall can help with growth when there's an issue present.
+(Fertilizing a young sweet birch tree for the sole purpose of spurring growth is likely to cause fertilizer burn.)
 If your sweet birch is growing in nutrient-deficient soil, regular fertilizing can also be done to correct the nutrient deficiencies.
 A low-nitrogen fertilizer, such as an 11-22-22 formula is best for sweet birches.

 Unfortunately, birch trees are susceptible to a number of common pests and diseases.
 Birch leafminers and bronze birch borers are the two most pervasive birch tree pests.
 Birch leafminers feed on the leaves of birch trees, eventually causing brown leaves and leaf drop.
 While they don’t kill birch trees, they weaken their resistance to other pests and diseases, particularly the bronze birch borer which can kill birch trees.
 Unlike the birch leafminers that just feed on the foliage of birch trees, bronze birch borers burrow beneath the bark and feed on the vascular tissue of the trees which damages their ability to transport nutrients to the leaves.
 Sweet birch trees have intermediate resistance to bronze birch borers compared to some other birch species but can still become infected if the borers are particularly vigorous.
 As such, yellowing leaves at the top of birch trees is usually the first symptom of a bronze birch borer infestation.
 In addition to these two pests, birch trees are also susceptible to a number of diseases including leaf spot, canker, dieback, wood-decay, and mildew.